CYP152N1/plddt2csv/README.md

     $ python align_mono.py -h

-multimer version will be released within today.
+multimer version can be select alinment chain by

+    $ python align_multi.py -alc 2

+The default value of -arc argument is 1 for the alignment of A chain.

+These alignment program will be separated to another programs, because program content and name don't match.

 --------------